rohanasgowda/Autonomous-Potato-Disease-Detection-Rover/README.md

 <div align="center">

-## 🌾 Precision Agriculture through Edge Intelligence
+## 🌱 Building Smarter Agriculture with Edge AI

 **Made with ❤️ using Raspberry Pi 5, TensorFlow Lite, FastAPI and MobileNetV3**

 </div>